dougeby/IntuneDocs/intune/compliance-policy-create-windows.md

 - **Encryption of data storage on a device**: Choose **Require** to encrypt data storage on your devices.

+  > [!NOTE]
+  > The **Encryption of data storage on a device** setting generically checks for the presence of encryption on the device.
+For a more robust encryption setting, consider using **Require BitLocker**, which leverages Windows Device Health Attestation to validate Bitlocker status at the TPM level.

 #### Device Security

 - **Antivirus**: When set to **Require**, you can check compliance using antivirus solutions that are registered with Windows Security Center, such as Symantec and Windows Defender.
 When **Not configured**, Intune doesn't check for any AV solutions installed on the device.